Form factors of composite branch-point twist operators in the sinh-Gordon model on a multi-sheeted Riemann surface: semiclassical limit: Description of the model

 with $\theta_{N+1}=\theta_1$.
 We see that the function satisfies the `reflection' identities \eq In fact, the asymptotic property (\ref{phi-small-r}) is valid in the region $-{1\over2}<\nu<{1\over2}$ only.
 In the region $0\le\nu\le1$ the asymptotics is given by

 where \eq It contains two concurrent contributions, and in the region $|\nu|<{1\over2}$ the first term dominates, while in the region ${1\over2}<|\nu|<1$ the second one dominates.
 There is no solution that have the asymptotic (\ref{phi-small-r}) with real $\nu$ such that $|\nu|>{1\over2}$.
-This is the classical counterpart of the reflection property known in the quantum field theory~\cite{Zamolodchikov:1995aa,Fateev:1997nn}.
+This is the classical counterpart of the reflection property (\ref{exp-reflection-plane}), (\ref{exp-reflection-branchpoint}).
 Thus we will always assume

 We will also need the large $t$ asymptotic of the solution $\phi_\nu(t)$.
 It is dominated by the first term in the series (\ref{phi-r-theta}) and reads

 Now decompose the field $\varphi(x)$ into the classical background and quantum field $\chi(x)$: